adover06/SpartanSync/README.md

 5. **API Key**:

-   Go to [https://platform.openai.com/docs/quickstart], create a key and save it somewhere safe.
+   Go to https://platform.openai.com/docs/quickstart, create a key and save it somewhere safe.

 5. **Enviroment Variables**:

-   Create a file called ".env" in the root directory and paste the following: OPENAI_API_KEY=(<)your openai key(>)
+   Create a file called ".env" in the root directory and paste the following: OPENAI_API_KEY=\<your openai key from above>

 ## Run